Pizzahawaiii/PizzaWorldBuffs/README.md

 # 🍕 PizzaWorldBuffs (BETA)

 Addon for [TurtleWoW](https://turtle-wow.org) that shows Onyxia/Nefarian head cooldown timers.
+Timers are constantly shared between all players, so you will still get them if you're not in the city and even if you weren't online when the buff popped.
+See [below](#how-it-works) for more details on how it works.

 <img src="img/frame.png">